 Contrary to popular belief, migraines are not just really bad headaches.
-They are extreme and are made up of a number of neurological symptoms including severe throbbing and pounding pain, sometimes on only one side of the head.
-However, a third of the people who suffer from migraines have pain on both sides of the head.
-Migraine episodes often last between four and seventy-two hours and may have the following symptoms:
+They are extreme and consist of a number of neurological symptoms including severe throbbing and pounding pain, sometimes on only one side of the head.
+However, a third of the people who suffer from the disorder have pain on both sides of the head.
+Its episodes often last between four and seventy-two hours and may have the following symptoms:

 - Issues with vision